guniv/CoolerControl-Docker/tutorial.md

 To add Nvidia GPUs to CoolerControl, the Nvidia-Driver plugin from Community Applications needs to be installed and the plugin must be used to install a Nvidia driver on the system.

 If these are installed, Nvidia GPUs will be able to show up in CoolerControl.
-See the next section for information on how to set this up.
-(ADD LINK HERE?)
+See the [Nvidia section below](#adding-nvidia-gpus) for information on how to set this up.

 ## Inital CoolerControl setup